How to Fix a Garbage Disposal

 - Fish skins and eggshells.

-- Too many potato peels – while a small amount should be okay, too much produces starch that transforms into a thick, sticky paste that prevents the blades from working correctly.
+- Too many potato peels – While a small amount should be OK, too much produces starch that transforms into a thick, sticky paste that prevents the blades from working correctly.

-- Harsh drain cleaners and chemicals – these damage the disposal blades and pipes.
+- Harsh drain cleaners and chemicals – These items damage the disposal blades and pipes.

 For painless garbage disposal repair, trust Mr. Rooter's local plumbing technicians to get the job done right.
-Whether you’re trying to figure out how to fix your garbage disposal yourself or need professional assistance, we’re here for you.
-Call (855) 982-2028 to schedule an appointment or request an estimate online today.
+Whether you’re trying to figure out how to fix a garbage disposal yourself or need professional assistance, we’re here for you.
+Call to schedule an appointment or request an estimate online today.